dm4rnde/docker-flask-app-base-apache2-wsgi-py3/README.md

 This project could be used, for example:

-- As a base for (or for bootstrapping) Flask project that require similar characteristics (i.e., starting fresh project from beginning).
+- as a base for (or for bootstrapping) Flask project that require similar characteristics (i.e., starting fresh project from beginning);

-- As additional learning material when learning Docker.
+- as additional learning material when learning Docker.

 ## Running (from code)